Experiencing the Outer Banks Scenic Byway

 The next ferry comes into play at Ocracoke Island.
 Visitors board the Cedar Island ferry, which transports vehicles across Pamlico Sound on a roughly two-hour-long trip.
 Then it is another drive to Cedar Island.
 One can make sure the Cape Lookout lighthouse is located just offshore of cedar island, this lighthouse can only be reached by ferry or personal vessel.

 Different places in the world have different types of people with various means of going about life.
 Contrary to the above information, these villages along the Outer Banks Byway have a common cultural heritage that has been shaped by the well-known barrier islands.
 Visitors will notice that the tiny villages are held together by what they have and do.
 The villagers build boats, as well as fish, hunt, operate ferries, and even guard the coast.
-Fishing and hunting are their sources of livelihood and these give a clear indication of their shared culture that goes along living on the coastal edge.
+Fishing and hunting are their sources of livelihood and these give a clear indication of their shared culture that goes along with living on the coastal edge.
 The villagers also tour visitors around the villages, telling them stories of their cultures and how their villages came to be.
 The vast numbers of museums are also stopover areas to get to learn from not only the people around but also the history of the village.

 Attraction Sites & Beautiful Sceneries

 The drive across the Outer Banks Scenic Byway takes hours.
 When just driving through, it might take a shorter time compared to when one makes any stops along the way.
 It is therefore suggested that one takes several stops and fully enjoys the breathtaking scenery that surrounds you here.
 With Pamlico Sound on one side and Atlantic on the other, it is truly a fascinating sight.
-Along highway 12 on the northern tip in North Carolina, be sure to visit Corolla where you will see the graceful and beautiful wild horses on the beaches.
+Along highway 12 on the northern tip of North Carolina, be sure to visit Corolla where you will see the graceful and beautiful wild horses on the beaches.
 “The Spanish Mustang,” as they are called, roam the sandy beaches of Corolla freely.
 Many visitors seek them out, either to take pictures of them, paint them, or write about them.
 Seeing these wild horses should be a bucket list item for anyone visiting these areas.

 Most visitors understandably cannot wait to get into the water.
 The Outer Banks cater to outdoor activities, and they also give visitors a chance to bond with nature.
 North Carolina Aquarium on Roanoke Island is a unique place to visit.
 You can schedule a dive with the aquarium sharks, and you can also explore the many exhibits and educational research that takes place at the aquarium.